Zirconium: Space and aeronautic industries

 Materials fabricated from zirconium metal and ZrO_{2} are used in space vehicles where resistance to heat is needed.

 High temperature parts such as combustors, blades, and vanes in jet engines and stationary gas turbines are increasingly being protected by thin ceramic layers and/or paintable coatings, usually composed of a mixture of zirconia and yttria.

 Zirconium is also used as a material of first choice for hydrogen peroxide (H2O2) tanks, propellant lines, valves, and thrusters, in propulsion space systems such as these equipping the Sierra Space's Dream Chaser spaceplane where the thrust is provided by the combustion of kerosene and hydrogen peroxide, a powerful, but unstable, oxidizer.
-The reason is that zirconium has an excellent corrosion resistance to H2O2 and, above all, do not catalyse its spontaneous self-decomposition as the ions of many transition metals do.
+The reason is that zirconium has an excellent corrosion resistance to H2O2 and, above all, does not catalyse its spontaneous self-decomposition as the ions of many transition metals do.

 Medical uses

 Zirconium-bearing compounds are used in many biomedical applications, including dental implants and crowns, knee and hip replacements, middle-ear ossicular chain reconstruction, and other restorative and prosthetic devices.

-Zirconium binds urea, a property that has been utilized extensively to the benefit of patients with chronic kidney disease.
+Zirconium binds to urea, a property that has been utilized extensively to the benefit of patients with chronic kidney disease.
 For example, zirconium is a primary component of the sorbent column dependent dialysate regeneration and recirculation system known as the REDY system, which was first introduced in 1973.
 More than 2,000,000 dialysis treatments have been performed using the sorbent column in the REDY system.
 Although the REDY system was superseded in the 1990s by less expensive alternatives, new sorbent-based dialysis systems are being evaluated and approved by the U.S. Food and Drug Administration (FDA).
 Renal Solutions developed the DIALISORB technology, a portable, low water dialysis system.
 Also, developmental versions of a Wearable Artificial Kidney have incorporated sorbent-based technologies.

 Sodium zirconium cyclosilicate is used by mouth in the treatment of hyperkalemia.
 It is a selective sorbent designed to trap potassium ions in preference to other ions throughout the gastrointestinal tract.

 Mixtures of monomeric and polymeric Zr^{4+} and Al^{3+} complexes with hydroxide, chloride and glycine, called aluminium zirconium glycine salts, are used in a preparation as an antiperspirant in many deodorant products.
 It has been used since the early 1960s, as it was determined more efficacious as an antiperspirant than contemporary active ingredients such as aluminium chlorohydrate.

 Defunct applications

 Zirconium carbonate (3ZrO_{2}·CO_{2}·H_{2}O) was used in lotions to treat poison ivy but was discontinued because it occasionally caused skin reactions.

+Zirconium foil was used in photography in the 1960s as a filler for some incandescent flash bulbs (Sylvania M25, General Electric M5, Philips PF5...), instead of the usual aluminium foil, with a higher lumen output and a faster peak time.